rail-berkeley/softlearning/README.md

 - [Reinforcement Learning with Deep Energy-Based Policies](https://arxiv.org/abs/1702.08165) presented at the International Conference on Machine Learning (ICML), 2017.
 - [Soft Actor-Critic: Off-Policy Maximum Entropy Deep Reinforcement Learning with a Stochastic Actor](https://drive.google.com/file/d/0Bxz3x8U2LH_2QllDZVlUQ1BJVEJHeER2YU5mODNaeFZmc3dz/view) presented at the [Deep Reinforcement Learning Symposium](https://sites.google.com/view/deeprl-symposium-nips2017/), NIPS 2017.

+This implementation uses Tensorflow.
+For a PyTorch implementation of soft actor-critic, take a look at [rlkit](https://github.com/vitchyr/rlkit) by [Vitchyr Pong](https://github.com/vitchyr).

+See the [DIAYN documentation](./DIAYN.md) for using SAC for learning diverse skills.

 # Getting Started

 Soft Reinforcement Learning can be run either locally or through Docker.